Dr. Saloni Krishnan, Lab Director

-I’m currently studying Psychology in my second year at Royal Holloway University, my main interests lie within Neuroscience and how the brain develops and adapts at a neurological level.
+I’m currently studying Psychology in my third year at Royal Holloway University, my main interests lie within Neuroscience and how the brain develops and adapts at a neurological level.
 The unique ways in which communication is adapted and individuals tailor their use of language fascinates me, and I am interested in developmental research regarding differences in language acquisition and engagement.
 Outside of studying I enjoy art and illustration, and I’m never far away from my sketchbook and a cup of tea.

-As a second year Psychology BSc student, I have a wide range of interests in the field.
+As a third year Psychology BSc student, I have a wide range of interests in the field.
 These include social, abnormal, and cognitive psychology.
 I am, however, particularly fascinated by language: its acquisition, use as a social and pragmatic tool, and development over the lifespan.
 Growing up in a bilingual household, I have always been interested by how language learning and use comes very easily to some and is incredibly challenging for others.
 I also find the evolution of regional accents and dialects very intriguing, I have very much enjoyed hearing the huge range of these on campus!